-The majority of cases of uveitis in children are caused by RA.
+The majority of cases of uveitis in children are caused by RA (systemic juvenile inflammatory arthritis).
 Uveitis is treatable, but can cause blindness if ignored.

-Sjögren’s syndrome is another type of autoimmune disorder that sometimes develops alongside RA.
-It affects the glands in the body that produce moisture and can cause dry and itchy eyes as well as a gritty feeling, as if sand is trapped in your eyes.
+Sjogren’s is another type of autoimmune disorder that sometimes develops alongside RA.
+It affects the glands in the body that produce moisture, and it can cause dry and itchy eyes as well as a gritty feeling, as if sand is trapped in your eyes.